In this post, we cover the best travel insurance for Canada – IEC Working Holiday Insurance.

 - Are you covered for winter sports?

-You might also want to hike the Rocky Mountains, so get the right cover!
+You might also want to hike the Rocky Mountains, so make sure to get the right cover.

 - How do I contact the insurance company in case of emergency in Canada and abroad?